HL7/fhir-cow-ig/input/pagecontent/fulfiller-need-for-additional-info.md

 Often, potential Fulfillers find that they need additional data from the Placer to process a request for care.
 They may do so by:
 * Directly querying for information that a Placer already has, and which the Fulfiller is authorized to access.
 These requests for additional information are generally handled synchronously.
 For example - "Check insurance coverage" or "check patient's medication list".
 * Sending a request to the Placer asking that they provide additional information which will require user effort to prepare.
 This often takes the form of a letter or other communication from the Fulfiller to the Placer, which a user at the Placer's organization then processes.
-Often, these should be accompanied with a businessStatus in the shared coordination Task indicating that the Fulfiller is waiting for information.
+Often, these should be accompanied with a businessStatus in the shared Coordination Task indicating that the Fulfiller is waiting for information.
 For example, a Long Term Care facility may communicate they have a shared room available, and ask if that is acceptable based on the patient's needs and preferences.
 * A Fulfiller could even send Tasks or other instructions back to the Placer.
 For example, a surgeon may instruct that a lab test or imaging should be performed ahead of a surgical consult.

 ### Supporting Direct Queries: